 Policy Regarding the Timing of Equity Awards.
 Our equity award grant policy formalizes our process for granting equity-based awards.
 Under our equity award grant policy, we will generally grant equity awards on a regularly scheduled basis.
 If extraordinary circumstances arise such that the Compensation Committee or the Board determines it is advisable to grant an equity award at a time other than as set forth below, the Compensation Committee may consider and approve any such grant.
 Grants of equity awards for new hires or promotions will generally be made twice per quarter.
-Grants approved from the start of the then-current quarter through the date we first publicly release our financial results for the previously completed quarter, which we call a grant date.
-Grants approved after the date we first publicly release our financial results for the previously completed quarter, which we call a grant date.
-Grants approved after the date we first publicly release our financial results for the previously completed quarter, which we call a grant date.
-Grants approved after the date we first publicly release our financial results for the previously completed quarter, which we call a grant date.
-Grants of equity awards to current quarter, shall be effective on the fifth trading day after we approve such grants, which we also call a grant date.
+Grants approved from the start of the then-current quarter through the date we first publicly release our financial results for the previously completed quarter, shall be effective on the third trading day after we first publicly release our financial results for the previously completed quarter, which we call a grant date.
+Grants approved after the date we first publicly release our financial results for the previously completed quarter through the end of the then-current quarter, shall be effective on the fifth trading day after we approve such grants, which we also call a grant date.
 Grants of equity awards to current employees (other than in connection with a promotion) will generally be made, if at all, on an annual basis on one of the grant dates specified above.
 It is the intention of the Compensation Committee to consider and approve any such grants either at a meeting of the Compensation Committee, which meeting will be established in advance, with notice to the Compensation Committee in accordance with the Compensation Committee charter, or by unanimous consent in writing.

 Tax Deductibility Under Section 162(m) of the Code.
 Generally, Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") disallows a federal income tax deduction for public corporations of remuneration in excess of \$1 million paid for any fiscal year to "covered employees" of the Company.
 With respect to taxable years before January 1, 2018, remuneration in excess of \$1 million was exempt from this deduction limit if it qualified as "performance-based compensation" within the meaning of Section 162(m).
-The Board and the Compensation Committee believe that stockholder interests are best served if they retain maximum flexibility to design executive compensation programs that meet stated business objectives.
-For that reason, while our Board and Compensation Committee have considered the potential effects of Section 162(m) of the Code on the compensation paid to our named executive officers and, in light of the constraints imposed by Section 162(m) and our desire to maintain flexibility in compensation decisions, has determined not to structure our compensation arrangements to be exempt from Section 162(m).

 Effective for taxable years beginning after December 31, 2017, the Tax Cuts and Jobs Act of 2017 (a) expands the scope of Section 162(m) such that all named executive officers are "covered employees" and anyone who was a named executive officer in any year after 2016 will remain a covered employees for as long as he or she (or his or her beneficiaries) receive compensation from us and (b) eliminates the exception to the deduction limit for commission-based compensation and performance-based compensation except with respect to certain grandfathered arrangements in effect as of November 2, 2017 that are not subsequently materially modified.
 Accordingly, future compensation paid to our named executive officers in excess of \$1 million will not be deductible unless it qualifies for the transition relief applicable to certain arrangements in place as of November 2, 2017, as described above.